 The Radical design movement also drew the attention of the visionaries coming from other cities such as Naples based designer Riccardo Dalisi and Gaetano Pesce, who operated in Padua.
 The MFHA installment will include Wooden Throne (1979) by Dalisi inspired by the city’s poor communities, and Pesce’s UP7 Piede chair that was a result of the designer’s experimentation with materials and form.

 It is important to mention that both men, as well as other major collectives, designers, architects, and thinkers became a part of Global Tools, a counter-movement active from 1974 to 1976 that aimed to deal with the social issues through workshops and manifesto.

-Radical: Italian Design 1965–1985, The Dennis Freedman Collection will be on display at the Museum of Fine Arts, Houston from 14 February until 26 April 2020.
+Radical: Italian Design 1965–1985, The Dennis Freedman Collection at the Museum of Fine Arts, Houston is extended through 5 July 2020.